 - Finally, we must emphasize that crawling is an entirely back-end operation.
 That is, crawling in no way affects the pageload performance of your visitors coming to your site.
 It is an entirely asynchronous process done by Parse.ly's servers "after the fact."

-Unlike many other analytics systems, Parse.ly is built to reconcile these
+analytics systems, Parse.ly is built to group together these various locations

-various locations and representations of the same content.
-The way we do that is
+and representations of the same content.
+We do that by always

-Importantly, the Parse.ly Crawler keeps track of the original URL, and once it finds the canonical page, it associates the URL as an "alias" of that canonical.
-Once aliased, pageviews to either URL will be aggregated together by default.
+Importantly, the Parse.ly Crawler keeps track of the original URL, and once it finds the Parse.ly canonical URL, it associates the URL as an "alias".
+Once aliased, pageviews to either URL will be grouped together by default.

 To determine if the crawler is working correctly on a specific page, you can visit Validate Integration.
 This service checks to see if the Parse.ly Tracking Code will be able to track the page and if the crawler can extract the required metadata.